 While it’s doubtful most Millennials have ever written a paper check or kept a manual check registry, they still need to understand some banking basics, such as minimum balance requirements, what it means to be overdrawn, amounts of overdraft fees and service fees, as well as how to access all their account information.

 Understanding Wants vs Needs

-Ideally, this is something that’s been introduced before young people are out on their own for the first time.
+Ideally, this is something young people understand before they are out on their own for the first time.
 Like budgeting, it’s a simple concept, but not necessarily an easy one to master.
-At its most basic, needs are the things that allow us to sustain day-to-day life and the bills we have to pay.
+At its most basic, needs are the things that allow us to sustain day-to-day life.
 Everything else is a want, whether we think we need it or not.
 When money’s tight, wants have to wait.